BaryonOfficial/Baryon/readme.md

-# React + Vite
+# Baryon

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Baryon is a 3D physics engine for the music visualization.
+It is currently in early development and is not ready for production use.

 Currently, two official plugins are available: